Shishir-Suman/answer-agent/README.md

 - `POST /api/query`: Accepts a JSON body with a `query` field containing the user's question.

-## Tools Available
+## MCP Servers Available

-The agent has access to the following tools:
+The agent has access to the following mcp servers:
 - Calculator: For mathematical calculations
 - Keynote: For presentation-related tasks
 - Email: For email-related functionality